Minnesota paternity adjudication and recognition of parentage

 Recognition of Parentage

 Under Minnesota’s recognition of parentage (ROP) law, unmarried parents can sign a document indicating that they are the biological parents of a child.
-If the parents sign an ROP, the father’s name will be added to the child’s birth certificate upon presentation of a certified copy of the recognition form to the State Registrar of Vital Statistics.
+If the parents sign a ROP, the father’s name will be added to the child’s birth certificate upon presentation of a certified copy of the recognition form to the State Registrar of Vital Statistics.
 This ROP is usually signed at the hospital when the child is born, but it can be signed anywhere and at any time.

 Signing an ROP establishes a legal relationship between the father and the child, but it is important to note that it does not, on its own, give the father the right to custody of the child or even to parenting time with the child.
 In order to get these rights, the father must also bring a petition to award custody or parenting time.
 However, until an order granting custody or parenting time is entered, the mother has sole custody.
 This may not seem fair but it is the reality of the law in Minnesota.

 If the ROP is not revoked within 60 days after its execution, if there is no presumed father, or if no other man has signed a recognition of parentage, the recognition has the same force and effect of a court order determining the existence of the parent and child relationship.
 So, be aware that signing an ROP has significant legal consequences, and talk to your attorney beforehand.